 Provisioning

-Before using Softbank FOTA library with nRF Cloud, you must provision the device.
-The modem allows a device to issue JSON Web Tokens (JWT) at run time that are signed with a public and private key pair.
-This key pair must be generated beforehand, and the public key must be provisioned to the nRF Cloud.
+Before using the SoftBank FOTA library with nRF Cloud, you must provision the device.
+The modem allows a device to issue JSON Web Tokens (JWT) at runtime that are signed with a public and private key pair.
+You must generate this key pair beforehand, and the public key must be provisioned to nRF Cloud.

 Provisioning by certificate